PhantomCatz/Training/Git/Git.md

    1. Retry cloning using the HTTPS link.

-   1. Go into the repository.
+   2. Go into the repository.
 You can do this from the terminal, or use the native file explorer.

       * For Unix, do `ls -la`.
 This shows hidden files and displays them in a readable list

-      * For Windows, just do `dir`.
+      * For Windows, do `dir /a`.

-   1. Go into the `.git` directory.
-This directory is very important.
-You should not try modifying anything in here without knowing what you are doing.

-   1. Edit the `config` file.
-This stores the configuration for the current repository.

-   1. Under `[remote "origin"]`, change `url` to the SSH link.
-This makes the access link the correct type.
+   3. Do `git config remote.origin.url <URL>`, where '`<URl>`' is the SSH link to the repository, found in the same place as the previous link.

    Although you can clone through HTTPS, you will likely not be able to do much more with it, unless you are on Windows.